Ph.D., University of Texas at Austin

 Teacher education in literacy

-A former elementary teacher and literacy specialist, Laura May studies how literacy teachers use talk and texts in ways that increase students’ educational opportunities and how pre-service teachers develop more equitable ways with words and texts.
-This work primarily takes place within the context of teacher read-alouds in culturally and linguistically diverse settings.
+Laura May is the associate dean for academics and enrollment management at the College of Education & Human Development.
+A former elementary teacher and literacy specialist, she studies how teachers use talk and texts in ways that increase students’ educational opportunities and how pre-service teachers develop more equitable ways with words and texts.

 May, L. A., Hundley, M., and Holbrook, T. (2014).
 “New genres, same narratives?: A close yet critical reading of Obama biographies.”
 The ALAN Review, 41(2).

 May, L. A. (2011).
 “Animating talk and texts: Culturally relevant read-alouds of informational texts.”
 Journal of Literacy Research, 43(1), 3-38.